jaken525/MotorM4X-Unpacker/README.md

 ____
 To find more tables, you can search through OllyDbg.

+All hashes are collected in the [Archive::CollectHashFiles in Archive.cpp](https://github.com/jaken525/MotorM4X-Unpacker/blob/main/MotorM4X-Unpacker/Includes/Archive.cpp#L495)

+An example of adding and searching for a file name can be found in the methods used in the function above.

+Xml files are usually used, but perhaps the name of the files can be found in other places.

 __Instruction manual:__
 1. Load the game into the program and select the MotorM4X module.
 2. Right click -> Search for -> All referenced text strings.